Spanish Riding School: History

-Traditionally, Lipizzaners at the school have been trained and ridden wholly by men, although the Spanish Riding School states that there has never been an official ban on women.
-In October 2008, two women, Sojourner Morrell, 18-year-old from the United Kingdom and Hannah Zeitlhofer, 21-year-old from Austria, passed the entrance exam and were accepted to train as riders at the school – the first women to do so in 436 years.
+Traditionally, Lipizzaners at the school have been trained and ridden only by men, although the Spanish Riding School states that there has never been an official ban on women.
+In October 2008, two women, Sojourner Morrell, an 18-year-old from the United Kingdom, and Hannah Zeitlhofer, a 21-year-old from Austria, passed the entrance exam and were accepted to train as riders at the school.

 Methods

 The methods used by the Riding School are based on François Robichon de la Gueriniere.
 It is a common myth that the movements were developed to aid in battle; in fact, they were used to strengthen the war horse's body and mind and make him a supreme athlete, not to actually attack.
 All movements are based on those naturally performed by the horse when at liberty, with the exception of one-tempi changes.

 The stallions are taught in three stages: